 Goal 1: Create an identity-safe classroom.
 Colloquially, identity safety occurs when students feel they can bring their authentic selves to class.
 More concretely, CS-JEDI aims to treat students' differences as assets rather than deficits, and to ensure that all students can find their experiences reflected in the material-two features of an inclusive class environment according to the Culturally Responsive Teaching (CRT) framework [2].
 Since peer interaction is a core aspect of CS-JEDI, meeting this goal means that students' differences are treated as assets by both instructors and other students.
 Goal 2: Build community among students.
 As discussed in Section 2, PhD students often suffer from isolation and a lack of support.

 CS-JEDI, being taken by all first-years, offers an opportunity to help students form a supportive community early in graduate school.
 Goal 3: Reduce the sense of forced participation.
-One known pitfall of required DEI education is that it can evoke, for some participants, a sense of forced participation [38].
+One known pitfall of required DEI education is that it can evoke, for some participants a sense of forced participation [38].
+This sense can pittall of required DEI education is that it can evoke, for some participants, a sense of forced participation [38].
 This sense can cause disengagement, create or strengthen anti-DEI convictions [38], and negatively impact the learning environment.